-Having been – for more than a thousand year – a sacred animal in Hinduism, the Zebu has it’s own cult in a lively capitalist occidental country, being admired, respected, studied and invested on as one of the most significant commodities of the Brazilian international commerce.
+Having been – for more then a thousand year a sacred animal in Hinduism, the Zebu has it’s own cult in a lively capitalist occidental country, being admired, respected and studied on as one of the most significant commodities of the Brazilian international commerce.

-Brought to Brazil in the lately 19th century, it has adapted very well to the geography in such a way that in 2012 Brazil overtook the US and became the largest exporter of beef in the world.
-Behind this important alimentary chain, a very closed and mysterious male conservative society formed by traditional landowners and few urban businessmen attracted to the fortune it promises.
-Deeply involved in Brazilian politics since colonialism, the rural lobby participates actively in the country politics financing 30% of the Deputies now presents in the Deputy Chamber, although the agro-businessmen represents only 1% of the population.
+Brought to Brazil in lately 19th century, it has adapted to the geography in such a way that in 2012 Brazil overtook the US and became the largest exporter of beef in the world.

-The Brazilian meat market had turned US$ 7,2 billion on 2014 of income over 1,56 million tons of meat exported, a historical record that keeps growing and turns economy during these last years of crises.
+The Brazilian meat market had turned US$5,5 billion on 2016 of income over 1,4 million tones of meat exported, numbers that keep growing and turns economy during these last years of crises.

-To understand the importance of these numbers, we can say that from each five steaks eaten in the world, one is of Brazilian origin.
-The country has today 22% of the worldwide meat market.
-The rich farmers and breeders are in constant negotiations with Brazilian Government with the intention to duplicate this number until 2025.
-The aim is to reach 44,5% of it.
-What could also mean to duplicate the numbers of animals from 200 million to 400 million until that date.
+The country occupies 25% of the international meat market.
+We can say that from each five steaks eaten in the world, one is from Brazilian origin.
+The rich farmers are in constant negotiations with Brazilian Government with the intention to duplicate this number until 2025.
+This could mean also to duplicate the numbers of animals from 200 millions to 400 millions until that date.

-Holy Cow explores the social and cultural environment behind the top of this important international alimentary issue.
-The documentary aims to understand the characteristics of the Brazilian rural capitalists and the contemporary identity of those who decide the meat we will eat in the world.
+The project makes a panorama showing the very starting point of the Brazilian international meat business.
+Holy Cow is a about the Power and mystery behind the Brazilian meat industry.
+And aims to understand the characterists of the Brazilian rural capitalists and the contemporary identity of those who decide the meat we will eat in the world.